 A significant portion of the Company's revenue is derived from international operations.
 In the first six months of fiscal 2005, as well as in fiscal years 2002 through 2004, the weakening of the U.S. dollar against most major currencies, primarily the euro and the British pound, positively affected the Company's results.
-However, the U.S. dollar strengthened against most major currencies in the third quarter of fiscal 2005 to approximate levels from one year earlier.
+However, the U.S. dollar strengthened against most major currencies near the end of the second quarter of fiscal 2005 to approximate levels from one year earlier.